 If you'd like to learn more about classification, read the guide below.
 It's a complex topic and we regularly run scenarios past our lawyer to be sure.
 If you have any questions about classification, please contact us.

 Here are the steps to employ someone.

-If they have not already done so previously, initiative admin follows the process to set up liability insurance (it can take some time for the insurer to process, so please do this first).
+If they have not already done so previously, Collective admin follows the process to set up liability insurance (it can take some time for the insurer to process, so please do this first).

-OCF sets up the employment contract and requests signatures from the initiative admin and the employee.
+OCF sets up the employment contract and requests signatures from the Collective admin and the employee.

 OCF invites the employee to Justworks, our PEO/payroll system.

 The employee starts getting paid by direct debit every 2 weeks.

 OCF will debit employment-related costs from the Collective's budget monthly.